dgggit/dgggit.github.com/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: B.S Student, Dept. of Creative IT Engineering, POSTECH, South Korea
+description: B.S Student, Dept. of Convergence IT Engineering, POSTECH, South Korea

 profile:
   align: right